Get Beach-Body Ready: 10 Essential Tips To Lose Weight & Look Amazing for Summer

 When asked to party, keep that summer body in mind by only drinking a few times per week or month.
 Alcohol is empty calories, carbs, and sugars that can make it hard to slim down or see results.

-If you are trying to lose weight for summer, save celebratory drinks for special occasions like summertime, or do your best to drink just a little less
+If you are trying to slim down for summer, save celebratory drinks for special occasions like summertime, or do your best to drink just a little less.

 8. Set a Goal & Stick to It